Reasoned: A series about choices and decisions in tech

 On streaming and censorship

-Wrt Netflix removing Annapoornani, why are we even surprised?
+In terms of Netflix removing Annapoornani, why are we even surprised?
 This is the rule of the mob, and we’ve seen this before when theaters used to be attacked in India, for films that, at times, people hadn’t even watched, but came along because everyone loves a riot.
-As someone who had once participated in one once told me, beheti ganga mein haath dho liye.
+As someone who had once participated in our discussion on content regulation once told me, beheti ganga mein haath dho liye.

 The story behind the design